 The Spinners recorded lead vocals that weren't used - they were hoping the project would be billed as a joint collaboration (Elton John & The Spinners), but had to settle for background vocals.

 The Spinners ended up releasing their own version of the song in America around the same time Elton put out the single in the UK.
 Their version went to #25 on the R&B chart in May 1979, the same month Elton's rendition was on the UK chart.

-In 2003 Ashley Beedle from Xpress-2 re-mixed the track and after becoming a fixture in the Balearic nightclubs it was used by Sky Sports for an advertisement for their soccer coverage and DJ Fatboy Slim issued it as a single on his Southern Fried record label.
-It went straight to #1 in the UK and on Billboard's Hot Dance Music/Club Play chart.
-This version is an abridged (3 min 31 seconds) version of the original, which had a duration of 7:45.
+The song got new life in 2003 with the DJ/producer Ashley Beedle of Xpress-2 re-mixed the track.
+After becoming a fixture in the Balearic nightclubs it was used by Sky Sports in promos for their soccer coverage, leading the DJ Fatboy Slim to issue it as a single on his Southern Fried record label.
+This remix went straight to #1 in the UK and also topped the US Hot Dance Music/Club Play chart.
+In the clubs, DJs would often play it as the last song of the night.

 The album version runs 8:31, split into two parts for the single.
 A radio edit was released cutting it down to 3:31.